frb-mpls-cde/native-entity-connector-crosswalk/README.md

 #### **Entity-geography pairings**

-🔎 *Users are encouraged to refer to Department of Interior geography–entity crosswalk data products for further detail; links forthcoming.*
+🔎 *Users are encouraged to refer to [Department of Interior geography–entity crosswalk data products](https://github.com/doi-do/census-tribal) for further detail.*

 The `native_geopairs` tab of the dataset includes all Native geographies tabulated by the U.S. Census Bureau and all tribal and Alaska Native Village entities (state- and federally recognized).